jazzwang/snippet/scala/synthea-embedded/MEMO.md

     // Pick the rest of the demographics based on the location of the fixed record.
     Map<String, Object> demoAttributes = pickDemographics(random, city);
 ```
+- test with following syntax using Scala REPL
 ```scala
 import java.io._
 import java.util._